Harry Styles On ‘SNL’: Did He Just Give A ‘Kiwi’ Clue?

 Harry Styles is receiving a lot of buzz ahead of his solo debut on Saturday Night Live.
-The One Direction alum will make his first appearance on the NBC late-night sketch comedy in nearly three years, and fans can’t wait.
+The One Direction alum will make his first appearance on the NBC late-night sketch comedy in nearly three years, and 1D fans can’t wait.
 Styles last visited Studio 8H when he performed with his famous boy band back in December 2014, according to Billboard.

-Styles’ latest SNL performance will mark his solo live TV debut.
-Harry is set to perform his brand new song “Sign of the Times,” the first single from his upcoming self-titled solo album, which will drop May 12.
+Styles’ latest SNL performance will also mark his solo live TV debut.
+Harry is set to perform his brand new song “Sign of the Times,” the first single from his upcoming self-titled solo album which will drop May 12.
 Harry is also going to perform a still-unannounced second new song during his appearance on SNL.

 While he will definitely be singing, there is no word yet if Harry Styles will perform in a skit on Saturday Night Live.
 Harry has an acting role in Christopher Nolan’s upcoming film Dunkirk, but fans have yet to see him act on the SNL stage.
 But that doesn’t mean Styles hasn’t been well represented by an SNL alum.
 Kristen Wiig has impersonated Styles before on Jimmy Fallon’s the late night show.